Adoration 4 Adventure’s recommendations for celebrating the senses in Panama City, Panama.

 And did it live up to the hype?
 You bet!

 If this artwork doesn’t tempt you to wander in, then the smell of the food definitely will.
-The Tantalo Kitchen is situated street-level and serves breakfast, lunch, dinner and cocktails.
-Darrell and I had our breakfast here each day.
+The Tantalo Kitchen is situated street-level and serves breakfast, lunch, dinner, and cocktails.
+I had my breakfast here each day.
 The breakfast menu is very reasonably priced with dishes starting from USD $4.
-On our first morning, we both had the Omelet Calle which comes with toast and potatoes.
-Savored along with our coffee choices of an Americano and Soy Latte, we were in heaven.
-We loved the Omelet Calle so much that we had it two days in a row – it’s that good!
+On the first morning, I had the Omelet Calle which comes with toast and potatoes.
+I loved the Omelet Calle so much that I had it two days in a row – it’s that good!
 Consider your taste buds and nose appeased.

 Getting to Casco Viejo, Panama

-We traveled to Panama City from Isla Colon, Bocas del Toro via an overnight bus.
-The bus left around 6pm from Almirante, on the mainland next to the islands of Bocas.
+I traveled to Panama City from Isla Colon, Bocas del Toro via an overnight bus.
+The bus left around 6 pm from Almirante, on the mainland next to the islands of Bocas.
 You can travel to the station from Isla Colon by boat and then taxi.
-The overnight bus is advertised to arrive in Panama City at around 5am, however ours pulled into the station at 2am.
+The overnight bus is advertised to arrive in Panama City at around 5 am, however, mine pulled into the station at 2 am.
 I have also heard similar stories from people who caught the bus from Boquete.
 If you do decide to travel to Panama City by bus, make sure to keep this in mind and organize an extra nights’ accommodation if required.

 Taxis are lined up at the front of Albrook bus station or you can travel metro train to Casco Viejo.